Up to 60% off sofas & mattresses — limited‑time deals.

 Play couch vs kids loveseat: which is better?

-Play couches offer flexibility and softer edges; loveseats often provide better seated support and longer-term shape retention.
-Decide based on whether the room is primarily for play or for calm seating.
+Play couches offer flexibility and softer edges.
+Loveseats usually give better seated support and hold their shape longer.
+The better pick depends on whether the room is mostly for play or mostly for calm seating, so it helps to compare loveseat vs. sofa layouts and browse kid-friendly sofas.

 How to reduce odors and VOCs after a new sofa arrives

-Ventilate continuously for several days, keep the door open when possible, and avoid adding scented sprays (they can add irritants).
-Indoor air literature consistently points to ventilation and source control as core strategies.
+Ventilate continuously for several days, keep the door open when possible, and skip scented sprays that only mask the smell.
+Time, airflow, and source control usually do more than fragrance.

 Small kids room seating ideas that don’t clutter

-Choose armless or slim-arm designs, use a corner placement, and consider a storage ottoman as a flexible footrest and toy drop zone.
+Choose armless or slim-arm designs, use a corner placement, and consider a storage ottoman as a footrest that can also catch toys and blankets.
+Small-space sofa picks and placement guides help keep the room usable.

 FAQs